-The Forum will be held as a hybrid event (Restrictions to in-person participation apply and delegates are encouraged to join the sessions virtually) as follows:
+The Forum will be held as a hybrid event (Restrictions to in-person participation apply and delegates are encouraged to join the sessions online) as follows:

 An international debate on how the world can ‘Build Back Better’.
 It will also explore how People-first approach to PPP, can be more widely known and used by the UN System.
-In addition, a high-level debate will take place on a specific sector, water and sanitation, to discuss the projects and approaches needed to ‘Build Back Better’.
+In addition, a high-level debate will take place on a specific sector to discuss the projects and approaches needed to ‘Build Back Better’.

 Session 1 reviews best practice ‘Building Back Better’ projects, using the Evaluation Methodology identifying some revisions in the tool as well as making ‘Building Back Better’ and People-first PPPs more aligned.